BlinkyStitt/quic-tunnel/README.md

 Start the tunnel client:

     cargo run --bin reverse_proxy_client data/first_ca.pem data/first_client.pem data/first_client.key.pem 127.0.0.1:8080 127.0.0.1:8443

-This test curl command will go directly to nginx:

-    curl localhost:8080

 This test curl command will go through the server to the client and finally to the nginx docker container: